jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int64AlgorithmsExtensions.PopCount(thislong).md

 ### Remarks

-This is an alias for [CountBitsSet(this long)](Jcd.BitManipulation.Algorithms.Int64AlgorithmsExtensions.CountBitsSet(thislong).md 'Jcd.BitManipulation.Algorithms.Int64AlgorithmsExtensions.CountBitsSet(this long)').
+This is an alias for[CountBitsSet(this long)](Jcd.BitManipulation.Algorithms.Int64AlgorithmsExtensions.CountBitsSet(thislong).md 'Jcd.BitManipulation.Algorithms.Int64AlgorithmsExtensions.CountBitsSet(this long)').